This Retro Pic of the (George) Day is a reprise. Sometimes you just can’t get enough of this kind of view and the memories it stirs …

 Tim McLoone played there frequently; and, everyone who took Giff’s RFH ballroom dance class tested their light (and heavy) feet (or whatever you could call those moves) on the dance floor to his music.

 What are your memories of Peninsula House?
-And what was your favorite Tim McLoone rendition to dance to?
+And what was your favorite Tim McLoone rendition for a little dancing?

 Many thanks, again, to the fabulous RFH grad, George Day, for the photo!